Freely-Given-org/Biblelator/Documentation/DevelopmentPrinciples.md

     Biblelator aims to (eventually) make it very efficient for users to edit Bibles if they are prepared to invest a little time and energy into learning keyboard shortcuts for navigating around Bibles and around the most commonly used menu entries.
-(Keyboard shortcuts will eventually be customisable by the user.)
+(It's planned that keyboard shortcuts will eventually be customisable by the user.)

 9. Downplaying chapters and verses